owo-uwu-nyaa/owo/setup.md

 ## Notes

-- may occasionally be broken on inferior platforms such as windows and MacOs
+- may occasionally be broken on inferior platforms such as Windows and MacOs